 - Once authorization is confirmed, either by the Donor Registry or the family, the Cascade Life Alliance donation coordinator orders a series of diagnostic tests and lab work to further evaluate organ function.

 - When the lab work and diagnostic testing are completed, the donation coordinator contacts the United Network for Organ Sharing (UNOS).
 The UNOS computer system matches all of the donor's characteristics with potential recipients on the national waiting list.
 The donation coordinator does not get to choose who receives the donated organs; recipients are determined by body height and weight, blood and tissue type, length of time on the waitlist, geographic location, and medical urgency.
 Time is critical - this is why nearly 75% of donated organs go to local patients.

 - Organs from donors are recovered in a surgical procedure conducted by transplant surgeons.
 At all times, the donor is treated with dignity and respect.
 Once the organs are recovered, they are transported and the process of transplantation into the intended recipient begins.

 - Families can proceed with regular funeral arrangements.
 The decision to donate does not affect the option of an open casket, nor does it delay funeral services.
 A donor family does not pay any costs associated with the recovery of organs.

-- Pacific Northwest Transplant Bank offers each donor family ongoing support and grief resources.
+- Cascade Life Alliance offers each donor family ongoing support and grief resources.